-An outline of the current evidenced based approach for management and support of autism (ASD).
+An outline of the current evidence-based approach for the management and support of autism (ASD).

 General support measures

 Children live and learn with their families and at school, and that is where the focus of management needs to be.
 Providing good information about the condition and how to manage it is the crucial first step in the process.
 Professionals working with children with ASD must have a planned way of informing parents and carers, such as:

 - giving opportunities and time to discuss their questions.

 Where possible attempt should be made to connect parents with other people who have experience of managing children with autism, including other parents.
 Many parents would also need social and financial support to meet the needs of the child.

 Adjusting social physical environment to suit the child’s needs

 Consider the physical environment to suit the child’s needs e.g.:

 - Using visual supports, such as pictures or symbols that are meaningful for the child